How to use the NA function

 The NA() function has no arguments.

-This example demonstrates how to use the NA function.
-The image above shows the NA function in cell B3, the output is the #N/A error.
+This example demonstrates the most basic way to use the NA function.
+The image above shows the NA function in cell B3, the formula in cell B3 is displayed in cell C3.

 Formula in cell B3: